Safety and security

 There are severe restrictions on unlicensed political and religious activity in Syria.
 The Syrian authorities have detained and deported several British nationals for unauthorised activity.
 Activity in opposition-held areas will also attract attention.
 If you are deported by the local authorities, you will not be able to return to Syria.

-Humanitarian needs in Syria have increased significantly since the beginning of the crisis with over 13.1 million people in dire need of humanitarian aid, including 6.1 million internally displaced persons and 5.4 million refugees in the region.
+Humanitarian needs in Syria have increased significantly since the beginning of the crisis with over 13.1 million people in dire need of humanitarian aid.
 The ongoing conflict has seriously affected public infrastructure and services.
 This widespread destruction has led to high unemployment, scarcity/prohibitive cost of food, lack of water, sanitation, health services and fuel.

 The escalating conflict has led to a rise in crime in most areas, including extortion at checkpoints, violent robbery, carjacking and kidnapping.